Elbow on the Table

 BA0E18D5-2846-4AD6-AF1E-5D4E0FD376E8

-The day Leslie began her senior year of high school, I had an awakening.
-I panicked because I realized I had one short year left to teach her everything she needed to navigate through life without parents nearby.
-I promptly began her crash course on table manners.
-Every time her elbow landed on the table, it would receive a flicking thump…right on her funny bone.
+I promptly began a crash course on table manners.
+Every time her elbow landed on the dining table, I thumped her funny bone.
 She didn’t find it amusing in the least.
 I became the grammar police, correcting any inappropriately used adjective, adverb and pronoun.
-Every day, she would open her lunch bag and discover a tidbit of wisdom.
+And every school day, she would open her lunch bag and discover snippets of wisdom enclosed.

 We are told to not allow our hearts be troubled.
 But how?
 What is the remedy for sickness of heart?
 Jesus tells us it is faith.
 It is surrendering our concerns and fears to His capable hands and trusting Him.
-It is beyond me how He does it…it is a super-natural victory.

 Questions to ponder: